We'll let you know when we create fun new stuff. How-to guides, community materials, TNR tools, showtunes, furniture, etc.

 Help us help the street cats of New York City!

-Your kind donations will go to the rescue of our furry friends and to providing tools and services to like-minded organizations.
+Your kind donations will go to the rescue of our furry friends, and to providing tools and services to like-minded organizations.
+You can donate with credit cards, PayPal, or even a bank transfer!

 Cat Republic is a 501(c)(3) charitable organization, EIN 82-2880856.
 All contributions are tax deductible.
 No goods or services will be provided in exchange for the contribution.